paolofalcoruegg/opti/README.md

 * numpy
 * jupyter (for tutorials only)

+Please note that you might have to install anaconda if you are not working from a UNIX-based system.
 You can install all of these with the following command: pip3 install numpy scipy matplotlib jupyter

 Contents
 ----------